The Ethical Dilemma: Unraveling the Problem with Fur Fashion

 • Read more & watch undercover footage here from PETA.

-• Killing for Profit: Shockingly, real fur can now be cheaper to produce and purchase than fake fur, highlighting the devastatingly low value placed on animal life within this industry.
-Read more here.
+• Killing for Profit: Shockingly, real fur can now be cheaper to produce and purchase than fake fur, highlighting the devastatingly low value placed on animal life within the fashion industry.

 • Lack of Transparency: It’s extremely difficult to obtain accurate information about fur farming practices in China due to a lack of transparency and limited access for independent observers.